pdmxdd/blog-explore/content/data-engineering/kafka/earthquake-data/curl/_index.md

 ## Concern

-I planned for this, but if I make a request every 5 minutes and the data is updated every 60 minutes, the data in the requested CSV **won't fall off, until 60 minutes have gone by**!
+I planned for this, but if I make a request every 5 minutes and the data is updated every 1 minute and contains 60 minutes worth of data, the data in the requested CSV **won't fall off, until 60 minutes have gone by**!

 This means I would be heavily duplicating data.
 Essentially every request would have 55 minutes of duplicate data.